 - Have a semi-presentable webpage

 What does that mean?
-Largely, it means that SEO is worthless.
+Largely, it means that SEO is often overrated.

 Case Example: Consultant’s Mind

 As an example, I’m going to use my brother-in-law’s blog, Consultant’s Mind (yes, he stole my masthead.
 But he’s family, what are you going to do?).
-He started Consultant’s Mind in March of this year.
+He started Consultant’s Mind in 2012.
 He had no history, no connections, no presence online.
-Consultant’s Mind was a miniscule Green smiley face.
+Consultant’s Mind was a minuscule Green smiley face.
 He had nothing to help promote his site or propel it to the attention of others.
 The thought to ask for me to link to his site never even came up.
 He’s not that kind of guy.

 But how do they choose who to link to?
 How do they decide that a blog is legitimate and not?